kseggelke918/kseggelke918.github.io/_posts/2019-12-12-first_venture_into_creating_an_application_with_sinatra.markdown

 ---
 layout: post
 title:      "First Venture Into Creating an Application With Sinatra"
-date:       2019-12-12 22:04:15 +0000
+date:       2019-12-12 17:04:16 -0500
 permalink:  first_venture_into_creating_an_application_with_sinatra
 ---

 In what seemed like no time time at all, we came to a close on our second Flatiron section and began the second portfolio project - an MVC Sinatra Application.
 I decided to do a basic Online Banking application where the user can sign up, open accounts, close accounts and make edits to their own profiles.

-Some of the more interesting pieces of code and/or thought processes I encountered:
+Some of the more interesting pieces of code and/or thought processes I found, encountered and wrote:

-*** Editing a User's Information**
+### Editing a User's Information

 I wanted to allow a user to edit their own login information much like you can on a real online banking website.
 Let's say a user changed their name or needed to change a password, I wanted them to be able to easily update that information (even if a bank may not allow that in the real world).